RedisBloom/RedisBloom/docs/commands/cf.exists.md

-Determines whether an item was added to a cuckoo filter.
+Determines whether a given item was added to a cuckoo filter.

 This command is similar to `CF.MEXISTS`, except that only one item can be checked.